Lunch Menus & My Lunch Account Info

 O. Have students perform at various functions throughout the community.

-P. Encourage parents to serve as chaperones for class field trips and other school activities.
+P. Encourage parents to serve as a chaperone for class field trips and other school activities.

 Q. Provide parenting classes throughout the year.